geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/transientresponse.rst

     h^s_{off}(t) = \int_{0}^{\infty} h^s(\tau) d \tau - \int_{0}^t h^s(\tau) d \tau \\
                  = h^s_{on}(\infty) - h^s_{on}(t), \ \ t > 0

-Thust he derivativeo :math:`h^s_{off}(t)` with respectt to time is :math:`-h^s(t)`, which is the negative of the impulse response.
-In the following section, we discuss trasient responses from the circuit model.
+Thus the derivative of :math:`h^s_{off}(t)` with respect to time is :math:`-h^s(t)`, which is the negative of the impulse response.
+In the following section, we discuss transient responses from the circuit model.